High School Graduate Resume Templates: Complete Guide + Free Examples

 For a functional resume, your skills section is the heart of your document.
 It’s after the summary statement and is divided into subsections.
 Scan through the job posting and make a note of the main keywords that pertain to the job description.
 If possible, use these keywords as subheads and detail how you can fulfill the requirements.

 For a college student, both paid and unpaid internships stand in place of jobs.
 Not only do they show real-world experiences, but they also give a potential employer someone to call as a reference to your previous work.
 The same goes for any volunteer positions.
-Whether you’ve donated time to your church youth group or worked alongside the prom committee to organize the event, it’s worth listing in relation to any work you’d be doing on the job at hand. .
+Whether you’ve donated time to your church youth group or worked alongside the prom committee to organize the event, it’s worth listing in relation to any work you’d be doing at the job at hand.